 KYC regulations have critical implications for consumers in the financial space.
 Banks need to comply with KYC to limit fraud.
-However, they also pass down that requirement to those with whom they do business.
+However, KYC requirements for banks are often passed down to those with whom the banks do business.

 KYC In Banking — The Base At The Banking Secrecy Act”?

-Know Your Customer or KYC is used by banks and financial institutions to verify the identities of their clients.
+KYC requirements for banks help them verify the identities of their clients.
 It is also a way to assess any potential risks of forming a business relationship with them.
 The goal of KYC is to prevent banks from being used, intentionally or not, for money laundering and other illegal activities.

 In 1950, the Federal Deposit Insurance Act was passed to monitor the Federal Deposit Insurance Corporation (FDIC).
 The bill included a list of regulations that banks must comply with in order to remain insured by the FDIC.
 This event was crucial to forming the foundation of modern KYC laws.